intuition-dev/INTUITION/src/README.md

 # INTUITION.DEV

-#### INTUITION.DEV is the futuristic open source tool for pro developers with 10-fold productivity via automation, low-code, cross-platform, static-generator, and a built-in WebAdmin editor, leveraging JAMstack and facilitating app maintenance by end-users.
+#### INTUITION.DEV is the futuristic open source tool for pro developers with 10-fold productivity via automation, low-code, cross-platform, static-generator, and a built-in WebAdmin editor, leveraging JAMstack, Pug and facilitating app maintenance by end-users.

 #### Please star our main project here:
 - https://github.com/intuition-dev/INTUITION

 ## INTUITION.DEV approach:

 In a future with increasing automation, citizen-developers have become more widespread.
 Nowadays almost anyone can pull out a form or a web app using low-code tools.
 Unlike other low-code tools, this one is aimed at professional developers and uses a standard language: Pug.
-We started first with a static code generator that leverage JAMstack.
+We started first with a static code generator that leverage JAMstack, Pug.
 And then added a WebAdmin that lets you edit—and then keep adding features.
 [Medium Article](https://medium.com/@uptimevic/how-software-developers-can-survive-the-coming-tech-crash-796dd8dc5a7e)

 ### INTUITION.DEV pro development features: